 The first step is to discuss your classroom situation with your instructor.
 In this discussion, the student and instructor will map out a course of action which is in the best interest of the student, before the last day to drop.
 Then, depending on the student’s situation, he/she may be referred to campus support resources such as tutoring, library facilities, advising, etc.

 How Does a Student Withdraw From a Course After Meeting With an Instructor?

-If the course of action is to withdraw from a class, after meeting with the classroom instructor, the student will need to complete an “add/drop/withdraw form” and turn it into the Admissions and Records Office for processing.
-Students may also use their CSI Eaglemail account and email the Admissions and Records Office at email@example.com.
+If the course of action is to withdraw from a class, after meeting with the classroom instructor, the student will need to complete an “add/drop/withdraw form” and turn it into the Office of the Registrar for processing.
+Students may also use their CSI Eaglemail account and email the Office of the Registar at firstname.lastname@example.org.
 Be sure to provide your CSI student ID number, the specific course and section number of the class you wish to withdraw from.